Godzilla 2000: Millennium

 I’ll bet Toho were glad they retained the right to continue making their own Godzilla films when negotiating the terms for TriStar’s Godzilla (1998).
 Within a year and a half of the American movie’s release, they’d produced the first of a new wave of films that could be seen as reclaiming the daikaiju’s legacy and responding to the choices made by Dean Devlin and Roland Emmerich.
 Although these all came out during the Heisei era, they’re generally referred to as the Millennium series to avoid confusion with the 1984-95 Heisei series.

 The conceit of all but one of the Millennium series films is that each one ignores all the material that’s preceded it except for the original Godzilla (1954).
 (In practice, how much or how little each film will ignore will vary greatly.)
 Presenting a string of new takes on Godzilla might have been a way for Toho to show certain overseas film producers how they thought it should have been done.
 It seems, though, that it was really just a pivot from a planned series after Toho saw the underwhelming ticket sales for Godzilla 2000.
 Presenting a selection of reboots was an expedient way for them to try other approaches until they found one that worked for Japanese audiences.
 TriStar themselves undertook to distribute Godzilla 2000 to American cinemas, but ended up trimming and re-dubbing it to create another in the long line of American re-edits.
-Subsequent entries in the series didn’t even get a US cinema release.
+Subsequent entries in the series received limited exposure, if any, in US cinemas.

 As is often the case, the new Godzilla movie riffs on a recent Hollywood blockbuster.
 Here it’s Twister (1996), following a plucky scientific team with their off-road vehicle and their ramshackle equipment as they race a better-funded rival to pursue and study a natural disaster.
 This may be significant, as Twister was the film that director Jan de Bont took on after he walked away from TriStar’s Godzilla project.
 We’d rather have seen de Bont’s take, Godzilla 2000 seems to say.
 That the kaiju antagonist is (initially, at least) a computer-generated image that tries to imitate Godzilla could also be a subtle dig against Godzilla (1998).